 Step 2: Measure and Grind Your Coffee Beans

 Next, grab your coffee scale and weigh out 50-60 grams of coffee (or roughly four or five tablespoons of beans if you don’t own a scale).
-Once you’re happy with the number of beans grind them to a medium consistency, the grind should be about as coarse as the grind used in a French Press.
+Once you’re happy with the number of beans grind them to a medium-coarse grind (a bit more towards the coarse side), similar to the consistency of table sea salt.

 Step 3: Pre-Heat Your Chemex and Rinse